 Working With Your Attention

-Our most popular distance learning program is beginning on April 1!
-Working with your Attention, conducted by Gregg Krech, offers an ingenious way of enhancing mindfulness, a creative way of solving problems, and a powerful way of revitalizing your life.
+Our most popular distance learning program, Working with your Attention, conducted by Gregg Krech, offers an ingenious way of enhancing mindfulness, a creative way of solving problems, and a powerful way of revitalizing your life.

 We know of no other program like this!
 Working With Your Attention translates the theme of mindfulness into very practical and powerful exercises that can make a real difference in how you live and how you experience life.
 The results are immediate and extraordinary.
 Register today and find out for yourself.

 And if you have done this program before, you know how good it is!
 We have many alumni with us this time around.
 Please join us, whether for the first time or the fifth!